Brandon99tan/TodoManager/README.md

 ## Running Unit Tests
 To run unit tests, navigate to the terminal and execute the following command:

+**Please note that the existing data in the Task Manager will be deleted when the tests are running**
 ```bash
 python -m pytest
 ```